shane0/buddhism/docs/glossary.md

 thousand of these medium chiliocosms form a great chiliocosm t TW% , or a tri-chiliocosm.

-## Seven jewels tif.
-There are several descriptions of what these
+## Seven jewels

 - chapter 8

-seven jewels are.
-According to The Amitabha Sutra, they are gold sE, silver 1k, lapis lazuli In 4, crystal 124%, cornelian or tridacna 14i i, rubies or red pearls Ik, and agate or emerald
+According to The Amitabha Sutra

+- gold
+- silver
+- lapis lazuli
+- crystal
+- cornelian
+- tridacna
+- rubies
+- red pearls
+- agate or emerald

 ## Shrotapanna